Dr. Shirley's Web Courses

 AD 1957

-The United Church of Christ formed by the ecumenical union of Congregationalists with the Evangelical and Reformed Churches, representing Calvinists and Lutherans
+The United Church of Christ was formed by the ecumenical union of Congregationalists with the Evangelical and Reformed Churches, representing Calvinists and Lutherans

 AD 1958

-Formation of the United Arab Republic;
+Formation of the United Arab Republic

 AD 1958-1963